Monkey Majik: Westview, the Tōhoku earthquake, and Somewhere Out There (2010–present)

 In 2010, Monkey Majik produced and in 2011 released their sixth studio album, "Westview", a spiritual counterpart to "Eastview" reflecting the views of a Japanese in western society.
 The majority of the album was produced in Greece, where the band also had all promo pictures for the album taken.
 The lead single, Sunshine, was used as the opening theme of Weekly Shōnen Jump's anime adaptation of its popular manga, Nurarihyon no Mago.

 In the course of the reconstructions after the 2011 Tōhoku earthquake and tsunami, Monkey Majik was invited to the 2011 edition of the Fantasy on Ice show in Niigata.
 They performed with figure skater and two-time Olympic champion, Yuzuru Hanyu, to the song "Change", which the band had recorded in collaboration with the Yoshida Brothers.
 More live show performances with Hanyu followed at the 2014 Together on Ice amongst others.

 Somewhere Out There was released on March 7, 2012.
 Both leading singles, Headlight and HERO, were inspired by the Tōhoku disasters.
 On March 26, 2012, the band's official MTV Unplugged concert aired on television for the first time.

 In 2017, they sung the ending of the movie Chou Super Hero Taisen, called ray of light.
 In the 2019-2020 Kamen Rider series Kamen Rider Zero-One, Maynard and Blaise Plant provided the voices for the Hiden Zero-One Driver and Progrise Keys.
 Later in 2021, they voiced the Massbrain System AI & Kamen Rider MetsubouJinrai, the main antagonist of the Zero-One Others V-CINEXT movies Kamen Rider MetsubouJinrai and Kamen Rider Vulcan & Valkyrie, in English.
 They also sung the two endings of those 2 movies S.O.S. and Frontier.

+In 2018, Monkey Majik released their 11th Album, Enigma, followed up in 2020 by their 12th album Northview.
+Again, in 2023, they released another album, Curtain Call, and in 2024, they released their 14th album Circles.
+In this time frame, they also released several singles: Bitten By You was released in 2019, for the movie Spookiz, the song Eden for the anime series Fruits Basket (2019 reboot) as the second ending, and Running in the Dark, in 2022, as an image song for the 3.5 anniversary of the game Arknights.
+In 2025, the group released the single The Boyz.